mstksg/inCode/copy/entries/five-point-haskell-1.md

 unstable_ in their nature and will always fail at some point.

 The problem won't be solved by "get good".
-The problem is solved by utilizing the tooling we are given, especially Haskell makes them so accessible and easy to pull in.
+The problem is solved by utilizing the tooling we are given, especially since Haskell makes them so accessible and easy to pull in.

 There's another layer here that comes as a result of embracing this mindset: you'll find that you have more mind-space to dedicate to things that actually